“Thanks, guys!” called out Andy.

 Andy slowly placed his silver knife on the east wall countertop, reached up inside his comforter, and pulled off the black shawl.
 He held up the cursed article of clothing and showed it off as if it were the grand prize of a gameshow.

 “It’s n…not me,” he chattered out.
 “It’s not me y…you want.
 You just s…step aside, and I’ll lead the way.
 I’ll t…take you to her.”

 He held up the black shawl and marched forward, the ghosts of the past parting for him as he made his way through them.
-He stepped into the laundry room, let his comforter slide from his shoulders, gripped his wooden bat, and swung hard at the east wall.
+He stepped into the laundry room, let his comforter slide from his shoulders, wrapped the black shawl back around him, gripped his wooden bat, and swung hard at the east wall.